 - Changes to the Canada Account: The Canada Account is administered by Export Development Canada and is used to support exporters deemed to be operating in the national interest.
 The changes to the Canada Account will allow the government, through the Minister of Finance, to provide additional support to Canadian businesses through loans, guarantees or insurance policies.

-- Wage Subsidy for Businesses: Eligible employers will be granted a temporary wage subsidy, for up to 3 months, equal to 75% on the first $58,700 each worker earns in one year, which equals $847 per worker, per week.
+- Canada Emergency Wage Subsidy: Eligible employers will be granted a temporary wage subsidy, for up to 3 months, equal to 75% on the first $58,700 each worker earns in one year, which equals $847 per worker, per week.
 This proposed subsidy will apply to individual businesses, corporations and partnerships that are not government funded, as well as non-profits and charities, that have seen their gross March, April and May 2020 revenues decrease due to COVID-19.
 To be eligible for the wage subsidy in March 2020. the required reduction in revenue is 15% against March 2019 revenue or the average in revenue for January and February 2020.
 The required reduction in revenue for April and May 2020 is 30%, against the same months in 2019 or the average in revenue for January and February 2020.
-Employers applying for this wage subsidy must reapply each month, and must attest that they are doing everything possible to pay the remaining 25% of the employees’ wages.
+Employers applying for this wage subsidy must reapply each month and must attest that they are doing everything possible to pay the remaining 25% of the employees’ wages.
 Funds under this wage subsidy are expected to be available in mid-May 2020, and this subsidy will be backdated to March 15, 2020.
 Severe penalties are expected to be imposed if employers do not apply the funds to employees’ wages or if employers engage in any other fraud.
 Employers will be able to apply for this wage subsidy, on a monthly basis, through the Canada Revenue Agency’s My Business Account online portal, which is expected to be made available in the coming weeks.
 For more information on this wage subsidy, click here.

 - Ensuring Businesses Have Credit through the Business Credit Availability Program (BCAP): The Business Development Bank of Canada and Export Development Canada will provide more than $65 billion of support, through the BCAP, largely targeting small and medium-sized businesses.
 These entities are also working with private sector lenders to coordinate solutions for individual businesses.
 The objective of the BCAP is to improve access to financing for credit-worthy Canadian businesses with viable business models whose access to financing would otherwise be restricted.
 The BCAP will roll out in the three weeks after March 27.
 To access the BCAP, businesses should first contact their financial institution, which will contact Business Development Bank of Canada and/or Export Development Canada where appropriate.
 The BCAP includes:

 - Canada Emergency Business Account: Under this program, financial institutions will be able to provide loans of up to $40,000 loans to small businesses and non-profits, which will be guaranteed by the federal government and interest free for the first year.
-To qualify for these loans, businesses need to have paid between $50,000 and $1 million in total payroll in 2019 and need to have been operating as of March 1, 2020.
-Businesses will be forgiven for up to 25% of the loan, or $10,000, if the balance of the loan is repaid on or before December 31, 2022.
+To qualify for these loans, businesses need to have paid between $20,000 and $1.5 million in total payroll in 2019 and need to have been operating as of March 1, 2020.
+Businesses will be forgiven for up to 25% of the loan, up to $10,000, if the balance of the loan is repaid on or before December 31, 2022.
 If the loan is not repaid by December 21, 2022, the remaining balance will be converted to a three-year term loan at 5% interest.
 The funds from this loan shall only be used to pay non-deferrable operating expenses, including payroll, rent, utilities, insurance, property tax and regularly scheduled debt service.
 This program is now available at various financial institutions and credit unions.

-- Loan Guarantee to Small and Medium-Sized Enterprises: Export Development Canada is working with financial institutions to help them issue new operating credit and cash flow term loans up to $6.25 million for small to medium-sized enterprise clients, with 80% guaranteed by Export Development Canada .
-Export Development Canada is also supporting businesses by offering banks a guarantee on loans up to $5 million to ensure these businesses can access cash immediately.
+- Loan Guarantee to Small and Medium-Sized Enterprises: Export Development Canada is working with financial institutions to help them issue new operating credit and cash flow term loans up to $6.25 million to existing small to medium-sized enterprise clients, with 80% guaranteed by Export Development Canada .
+Export Development Canada is also supporting certain businesses by offering banks a guarantee on loans up to $10 million USD, per business, to ensure these businesses can access cash immediately.
 For more details on these programs, businesses should contact their financial institutions.

 - Tax Filing Deadline Deferral: Canadian businesses will be allowed to defer, until August 31, 2020, the payment of any income tax amounts owing on or after March 18, 2020 and before September 2020.
 This applies to tax balances due and instalments under Part I of the Income Tax Act.
 No interest or penalties will accrue during this tax deferral period.